-4. If a consumer is aware that you do not hesitate to report a genuine case of accounts receivable to Credit Bureaus, it will reduce the occurrence of late payments and defaults.
+4. If a consumer is aware that you do not hesitate to report genuine cases of unpaid bills to Credit Bureaus, it will reduce the occurrence of late payments and defaults.

-5. Not just the bad debts, if you report debts paid in time (like car loans, credit card loans, etc), then it actually motivates the client to pay in a timely manner because it helps them to establish a good credit.
+5. Not just the bad debts, if you report debts paid in time (like car loans, credit card loans, etc), then it motivates the client to make payments promptly because it helps them to establish good credit.

-6. Debtors can sometime agree to pay in exchange for the entry to be removed from his credit history report.
+6. Debtors can sometimes agree to pay in exchange for the entry to be removed from his credit history report.